Books

 For fans of: Dark contemporary fantasy, anti-hero romance, found family crime crews

-Reading order: Read in order—the cult storyline builds across all four books
+Reading order: Read in order—the cult storyline builds across all six books

 📖 Start here: 1.
 Darkest Night